Ensuring the Health & Safety of Members

 Alpha Sigma Phi is a proud sponsor of the Hazing Hotline.

-Note: Chapters/officers are only covered by our Liability Insurance Policy if the Health & Safety Policy is followed.
-Chapters may be granted amnesty for health & safety policy violations if they follow the Amnesty Policy.
+Note: Chapters/officers are only covered by our Liability Insurance Policy if the Health & Safety Guidelines are followed.
+Chapters may be granted amnesty for violations of the health & safety guidelines if they follow the Amnesty Policy.

 ALCOHOL AND DRUGS